raythurman2386/cognibot/README.md

 - `/backup`: A moderator may backup the chat log.

 ---
+### Contributing

+We welcome contributions to CogniBot!
+Here are the steps to contribute:

+- Join our Discord server: [CogniBot Discord](https://discord.gg/MxNVnrxJJw)
+- Fork the repository and create your branch from main.
+- Make your changes and ensure the code follows the project's style.
+- Test your changes thoroughly.
+- Create a pull request with a clear description of your changes.

+*For any ideas, bugs, or discussion items, please create an issue in the GitHub repository.*

+---
 ### Tips

 - Always ensure you are in the correct directory (`CogniBot`) before creating and activating the virtual environment.